 Allow the rug to dry completely before placing it back on the rug pad.
 It is best to hang the rug or elevate it to improve air circulation to speed the drying time.

-Tips for Removing Stains on Wool Rugs
+Removing Stains on Wool Rugs

 Spills and muddy footprints are going to happen and prompt treatment is the best thing you can do to protect your wool rug.
 How you remove any prominent stains depends on what caused the problem and you should follow the guidelines for specific stains.